License Verification API

 The API returns { "valid": false } for refunded orders.
 Your license server should handle this on the next re-verification by revoking access gracefully.

-Do I need an API key?
+Do I need an API token?

 Can one key work across multiple products?